When the weather doesn’t cooperate

 First of all, take care to choose your outfit according to the seasons.
 Of course, a perfect knowledge of “local weather habits” is essential to define whether your kaway will be your best ally.

 Ideally, it is also wise to take into account the sweat generated by your future efforts.
-Favouring an outfit capable of “letting your body breathe” is highly recommended here.
+Favoring an outfit that can “let your body breathe” is highly recommended here.

-The habits of cycling enthusiasts have evolved with the digitalisation of services and the development of the web.
+The habits of cycling enthusiasts have evolved at the pace of the digitalization of services and the development of the web.
 Now, a simple app via an Android or iOS smartphone can provide detailed and relatively reliable forecasts for the coming days.
-It’s up to you to choose the app of your choice by considering user reviews, then use it before planning your next outing.

 Go on an adventure… When the weather permits